cuongnd9/akira/README.md

 # akira

-A simple assistant 👰🏻 (The first application helps me have a motivation to learn Machine Learning).
+A simple virtual assistant 👰🏻 (The first application helps me have a motivation to learn Machine Learning).